Mickey Callaway: New York Mets

 On October 23, 2017, Callaway was named the manager of the New York Mets.
 He replaced Terry Collins, who retired at the end of the 2017 season.
 In his first twelve games, he helped set a franchise record for the best start in club history at 11–1.
 However, he finished the 2018 season with a disappointing record of 77 wins and 85 losses, failing to reach the postseason.
+In a May game against the Cincinnati Reds, the Mets batted out of order in the first inning, resulting in an out.
+Callaway took responsibility for the mistake after the game.
 He was ejected from a game for the first time in his Major League career on June 12, 2018, for arguing with umpire Stu Scheurwater.
 Callaway was fined by the Mets after a verbal altercation with a reporter after the Mets' 5–3 loss to the Chicago Cubs on Sunday, June 23, 2019.
 The Mets finished with an 86–76 record in 2019, unable to secure a playoff spot.
-The Mets fired Callaway on October 3, 2019.
+The Mets fired Callaway on October 3.

 Acereros de Monclova

 On October 6, 2021, Callaway was hired by the Acereros de Monclova to manage their winter league developmental team.
 In the league's inaugural season, he led the team to a championship, defeating the Pericos de Puebla in the Serie del Príncipe.
 Callaway was later retained by the organization to manage their summer league club, who compete in the Mexican League (LMB), for the 2022 season.
 However, he was fired by the team on May 30, 2022, after they started the season with a 16–17 record.
 He was replaced by Matías Carrillo.
-In 2023, Callaway was re-hired by new manager Edwin Rodríguez as the team's pitching coach.
+In early 2023, Callaway was announced as the team's pitching coach, but was not on the Opening Day roster and later cut ties with the organization.